-The figures presented in tables A and B are approximations to the standard error of various estimates shown in this report.
+Tables of standard errors for estimates and percentages for characteristics pertaining to total or white population (tables A and C) and to Negro and other races (tables B and D) are presented below.
+The figures presented in the tables are approximations to the standard errors of various estimates shown in this report.
 In order to derive standard errors that would be applicable to a wide variety of items and could be prepared at a moderate cost, a number of approximations were required.
-As a result, the tables of standard errors provide an indication of the order of magnitude of the standard errors rather than the precise standard error for any specific item.
-Table A contains the standard errors of estimates of numbers.
+As a result, the tables of standard errors provide an indication of the order of magnitude rather than the precise standard error for any specific item.